 Institutions must keep a record for each instructor that includes evidence the instructor meets the required qualifications.
+Evidence may include current a current resume and copies of any credentials obtained by the instructor.
 At designated/interim designated institutions, the instructor record must also include a copy of each performance evaluation.
 The institution must keep instructor records for two years after an instructor leaves the institution.